Brilliafy/mitai2projects/README.md

-# mitai2projects
+# MIT AI2 Projects

 Will be moved to Sourceforge soon.

 ##Description

 ### BallBounceFinal.aia
-Some garbage app with a dragable ball; quite buggy.
+Some garbage app with a draggable ball; quite buggy.

 ### CalculatorApp.aia
 Calculator from scratch, gave up on it.
 Works, though has a bug with longer equations.
 Figured I should not waste any other time on gibberish.

 ### CalculatorL.aia
-Somewhat good calculator app that supports doubles using scietific notation
+Somewhat good calculator app that supports doubles using scientific notation

 ### CameraShooter.aia